jaki/ysql-gin-doc/gin.md

 Recheck is the fallback we can rely on for complicated queries.
 We can slowly phase out the need to use recheck as DocDB becomes more capable.

+See translations of all operators to primitives in [the appendix][appendix-op-to-prim].

+[appendix-op-to-prim]: #operators-to-primitives

 ## Read and write path

 ### Write path